 - Step 5: Prepare for Ownership Transfers to Insiders

 - Step 7: Support Personal Wealth and Estate Planning

 Business planning can refer to the overall plan of how you run and operate your business.
 This is commonly a strategy most business owners use throughout the lifecycle of their business, from the very start to the day they consider selling the company.
 Your business plan is a living and growing document.
-It is often going to be focused on how your business will approach and succeed in its chosen market.
-It probably looks at how you’ll be profitable in your chosen lines of products and services.
+It will often be focused on how your business will approach and succeed in its chosen market.
+It probably looks at how you’ll be profitable in your selected lines of products and services.
 It may be reviewed regularly to be sure you are meeting your company goals.
 Having a solid business plan can play a role in your succession and your exit.
 The more detailed the business plan you have in place, the easier it may be to advance a succession and exit.

 A well-run company always has a plan in place.
 The planning processes never ends.
 Your business plan can help ensure the business’s success in its entirety and can eventually provide support for your goals, including succession and Exit Plans.